-2. BEST FOR FAMILIES: First My Family 4-Person Survival Kit
+2. BEST FOR FAMILIES: First My Family 4FKIT All-in-One 4-Person Premium Disaster Preparedness Survival Kit/Earthquake Kit

-A household first aid kit needs to take the entire family into account.
-That’s why we recommend First My Family’s 4FKIT.
+For a household first aid kit that takes the whole family into account, consider this option from First My Family.
 Combining essential items for both first aid and disaster survival, this kit can provide crucial support for your family’s preparedness plan.
 In addition to an 85-piece first aid kit, the 4FKIT also contains a 72-hour supply of emergency drinking water, basic food, an LED flashlight, and more.
 It all fits within two heavy-duty packs that you can grab quickly and carry easily on your back.

-3. BEST FOR TRAVEL: Johnson & Johnson Safe Travels First Aid Kit
+3. BEST FOR TRAVEL: Johnson & Johnson Brand Safe Travels Portable First Aid Kit

 5. HONORABLE MENTION: Surviveware Survival First Aid Kit